metio/yosql/yosql-website/content/tooling/gradle.md

         id("wtf.metio.yosql")
     }
     ```
 2. Add .sql files in `src/main/yosql` and write SQL statements into them.
+Take a look at the various options to [structure](/sql/structure/) your [SQL files](/sql/sql-files/).
     ```
     <project_root>/
     ├── build.gradle.kts